HOW TO BUY

 Diamonds can be fashioned into dozens of shapes to suit anyone’s style.
 Below we ranked the ten most popular diamond shapes, each with their benefits:

-1. Round: The most classic of all diamond shapes, round diamonds provide exceptional brilliance and sparkle.
+1. Round: The most classic of all diamond shapes, round cut diamonds provide exceptional brilliance and sparkle.
 Round brilliant diamonds are the most popular and therefore the most expensive diamond shape.
-A solitaire round diamond ring makes an excellent choice for those looking for a traditional ring with maximum sparkle.
+A solitaire round cut diamond ring makes an excellent choice for those looking for a traditional ring with maximum sparkle.

 2. Princess: This square diamond features pointed corners, clean edges and excellent brilliance.
-After round diamonds, princess cuts are the second most popular and second most expensive diamond shape.
+After round diamonds, princess cuts diamonds are the second most popular and second most expensive diamond shape.
 Princess cut engagement rings are a great choice for a modern, yet elegant ring.

-4. Oval: The oval is a modern take on traditional round diamonds which offer great brilliance and elongate the wearer’s fingers.
+4. Oval: The oval cut diamond is a modern take on traditional round diamonds which offer great brilliance and elongate the wearer’s fingers.
 Best of all, because of its shape, an oval will look larger than a round diamond of the same carat weight.

 6. Radiant: This square shaped diamond is a popular alternative to princess diamonds as they have trimmed corners which are less prone to damage.
 Radiant cut diamonds can vary as some are more square and others are more rectangular.